francoisbonnisseau/dashboardBayrol/.github/instructions/project_instructions.instructions.md

 We already are in the desired directory, so you can run this command directly in the terminal.

 ## terminal
 I have a powershell terminal set up in the project root.
-You can run commands like `pnpm dev` to start the development server or `pnpm build` to build the project for production. we are alreadyin the desired directory, so you can run these commands directly in the terminal.
+You can run commands like `pnpm dev` to start the development server or `pnpm build` to build the project for production. we are already in the desired directory, so you can run these commands directly in the terminal.